 Restoring one’s health and quality of life is the main objective at Turack Chiropractic.
-As both a chiropractor and nutritionist, Dr. Dan has become a leading proponent of integrated functional medicine in Pittsburgh, PA.
+Our highly trained staff members comprised of both chiropractic physicians and licensed nutritionists work as one unit to be a leading proponent of integrated functional medicine in Pittsburgh, PA.

-Frustrated with traditional medicine’s focus on treating the symptoms of disease – not the underlying cause, Dr. Dan sought to be different.
-Helping people achieve greatness through health is his greatest passion.
+Frustrated with traditional medicine’s focus on treating the symptoms of disease – not the underlying cause, our office has sought to be different.
+Helping people achieve greatness through health is our greatest passion.
 This is why our care focuses on treating the whole person; not just their symptoms.

 What Is Functional Medicine?